 TB is a significant health problem and, even though TB has been with mankind for a long time, not enough people know about it, and not enough is being done.
-The communities that TB affects the most are the ones least likely to have the correct information about TB prevention, diagnosis, and treatment, and are often the ones that feel powerless to do something about d energy to changing these realities, as we all work together to stop TB.
+The communities that TB affects the most are the ones least likely to have the correct information about TB prevention, diagnosis, and treatment, and are often the ones that feel powerless to do something about it.
+Lend your spirit and energy to changing these realities, as we all work together to stop TB.